Rosefae/webnovel-template/README.md

 * `title`: Title of novel.
 * `author`: Name of author.
 * `year`: Year or year range of publication as a string.
-Used in the copyright in the footer.
+Used in copyright messages.
 * `language`: The 2-3 character language tag for the language of your novel.
-Used to set the HTML `lang` attribute.
+Used to set the HTML `lang` attribute and RSS `language` tag.
 * `description`: A short blurb about your novel.
 Used by search engines and RSS feeds.
 * `keywords`: A comma-separated list of keywords for SEO purposes.
+* `url` (required for RSS feed; otherwise optional): The base URL of where you will be hosting your webnovel.
+Be sure to include the trailing slash.
 * `numberStyle`: The style you would like to use for chapter numbers.
 Supported values: `arabic`, `roman`, and `none`.
 Can be overriden for individual chapters by placing a `numberStyle` attribute in the chapter's frontmatter data.
 * `mirrors` (optional): An array of mirror objects.
 See "Adding Mirrors" section.
+* `showRss` (optional): Whether to display the link to the RSS feed.
+* `socialLinks` (optional): An array of social media links.
+The `platform` attribute determines which Font Awesome icon to use.
+* `email` (optional): An email address to be included with the social media links.
 * `isComplete` (optional): Removes the "Latest chapter" link from the homepage when set to anything other than `false`.

 ## Adding Content